dfmoralesb/MPE_tutorials/tutorials/NGS.md

 		MELI_Aglaia_spectabilis_G09645_R1_fastqc.html
 		MELI_Aglaia_spectabilis_G09645_R1_fastqc.zip

-* The first is a `HTML` report that you download and open locally in your internet browser, and the second is a `zip` containing the stats files that we will use later.
+* The first is an `HTML` report that you download and open locally in your internet browser, and the second is a `zip` containing the stats files that we will use later.

 * To copy the `html` file to your laptop, do